bcgov/nr-get-token/tools/jenkins/README.md

 ```

 ### cleanup
 This will not clean up the initial secret and config maps we explicitly created

 ```
 oc delete all,template,secret,configmap,pvc,serviceaccount,rolebinding --selector app=jenkins-prod -n k8vopl-tools
 ```

+# SonarQube

+## SonarQube Server
+To deploy a SonarQube server instance to our project we simply use the prebuilt server image provided by the BCDevOps organization.

+Full details should be found at the [BCDevOps SonarQube repository](https://github.com/BCDevOps/sonarqube).

+Do deploy the server and the backing PostgreSQL database clone the repo linked above and, from the root folder (where the template yaml is located), run the following command in the `Tools` project:

+    oc new-app -f sonarqube-postgresql-template.yaml --param=SONARQUBE_VERSION=6.7.5

+At the point this was done on the GETOK tools project, the BCDevOps SonarQube repo was at commit `bbb9f62e29706b61382cf24d7ad7e08f2476a01f` (on master branch).

+## SonarQube Scanner
+TBD